-- 1. Provide a report of the most recent annual faculty development needs assessment.
-(Not application to proposed COMs applying for pre-accreditation.) - 2.
+- 1.-Provide a copyreport of the faculty development needs assessment.
+(Applicable only to proposed COM's applying for pre accreditation status.) - 2.1.
+Provide the most report from the recent annual faculty development needs assessment.
+(Not applicable application to proposed COMs applying for pre-accreditation-status.).) - 3.2.
 Provide a roster of all faculty development activities for the past academic year, including documentation of the faculty participation at each activity.
 (Not applicable to proposed COMs applying for pre-accreditation status.)